neputevshina/nanowarp/readme.md

 - Smaller dynamic range comparing to original audio.
 Related to phase accuracy.
 - Amplidude modulation on transients.
 A consequence of the previous issue.
 - Artifacts.
 Artifacts artifacts artifacts.
 Different after each fix.
+- `-alt=true`: phase interruption on transients results in a “chopped” sound.

 ## References